A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Introduction

 \section{Introduction}

 Cosmic rays from deep space constantly bombard the Earth’s atmosphere, producing copious amounts of GeV – TeV neutrinos via hadronic interactions.
 Similar processes yielding higher energy (TeV – PeV) neutrinos are expected when cosmic rays are accelerated and interact in violent astrophysical sources, such as in jets of active galactic nuclei (AGN) \cite{Murase:2022agn}.
-Ultra-high-energy cosmic rays (UHECRs) traversing the Universe and colliding with the cosmic microwave background photons, are predicted to generate ‘cosmogenic’ neutrinos (beyond EeV) \cite{Kotera_2010}.
+Ultra-high-energy cosmic rays (UHECRs) traversing the Universe and colliding with cosmic background photons, are predicted to generate ‘cosmogenic’ neutrinos (ranging from PeV to ZeV) \cite{Kotera_2010}.
 Detecting astrophysical neutrino sources will therefore be the key to deciphering the origin of the UHECRs.

 The weak interactions which make neutrino detection so difficult, also allow them to be used as a powerful tool.
-They can escape from extremely dense environments, travelling astronomical distances without being deflected or absorbed.
-Pointing back directly to their sources of origin, neutrinos are a unique messenger to trace the most extreme regions of the Universe.
+Neutrinos can escape from extremely dense environments, travelling astronomical distances without being deflected or absorbed.
+Pointing back directly to their sources, neutrinos are a unique messenger to trace the most extreme regions of the Universe.
 Furthermore, neutrinos oscillate as they propagate through spacetime, transforming among flavours $\nu_e$, $\nu_\mu$ and $\nu_\tau$, due to the quantum effect known as flavor-mass mixing \cite{gdp_manual}.
-Measuring neutrino oscillation over astronomical baselines allows us to probe for new physics beyond the Standard Model \cite{Arguelles_snowmass:2022}, while also providing new handles for tests on quantum gravity \cite{Addazi:2021xuf}.
+Measuring neutrino oscillation over astronomical baselines allows us to probe for new physics beyond the Standard Model \cite{Arguelles_snowmass:2022}, and also providing new handles for tests on quantum gravity \cite{IceCube:QG}.

 Neutrinos cannot be detected directly.
-These ‘ghostly’ particles are measured using extremely sensitive technologies, detecting the charged particles generated in neutrino-matter interactions.
+These ‘ghostly’ particles are measured using extremely sensitive technologies, detecting the light produced by the charged particles generated in neutrino-matter interactions.
 In a general detector setup, large areas of photon-sensors continuously monitor a large body of target mass, e.g. pure water \cite{pure_water_2003superK}, liquid scintillator \cite{liquid_scintillator_JUNO:2015}, liquid argon \cite{liquid_argon_DUNE:2015}, to measure these rare and tiny energy depositions.
-Neutrino telescopes use large volumes of wild sea/lake water or glacial ice to observe the low rate of incident high energy astrophysical neutrinos.
+Neutrino telescopes use massive volumes of natural sea/lake water or glacial ice to observe the low rate of interacting high energy astrophysical neutrinos.